 Suppliers of Durable Medical Equipment, Prosthetics, Orthotics and Supplies (DMEPOS) are required by the Centers for Medicare & Medicaid Services (CMS) to obtain a $50,000 DMEPOS, and file this bond with the National Suppliers Clearinghouse (NSC).
 The bond amount may be increased if the DMEPOS supplier has had a final adverse action imposed against it within the past 10 years.
 Bond pharmacy also requires one as well.

-At NFP Surety, we specialize in all kinds of surety bonds in every state!
+We specialize in all kinds of sureties in every state!
 We are your one stop shop for all your bonding and insurance needs.
 Call or simply fill out or online application today.
 It only takes a few minutes, and we will get you bonded in as little time possible.

-DMEPOS Bonds are issued by surety companies guaranteeing that a DMEPOS supplier will fulfill an obligation or series of obligations to a third party (the Medicare program).
+DMEPOS Bonds are issued by surety companies guaranteeing that a DMEPOS supplier will fulfill an obligation or series of obligations to a third party (the Medical care program).
 If the obligation is not met, the Medical care program will recover its losses via the bond.

 Thank you, and once again, we appreciate your business.